Asian markets hammered on China fears, Fed exit plan

 The "flash" HSBC China Purchasing Managers' Index contracted further to 48.3 in June, from May's final reading of 49.2, its weakest reading since September.

-Hardly helping was a surge in interbank lending rates as the People's Bank of China (PBOC) tightened liquidity even as banks there clamored for cash.
+Hardly helping was a surge in interbank lending rates as the People's Bank of China (PBOC) tightened liquidity even as banks there clambered for cash.

 "That hardline stance suits the recent government policy of clamping down on non-essential businesses by financial institutions, such as shadow banking, wealth management, trust operations and even arbitrage," said a trader at a major Chinese state-owned bank in Shanghai.

-The Australian dollar cratered to as low as $0.9164, reflecting China's importance as the resource-rich country's single biggest export market.
+The Australian dollar cratered at a three-year low of $0.9232, having shed three cents in little more than a day, reflecting China's importance as the resource-rich country's single biggest export market.

-India's rupee hit an all-time low of 59.9850 to the U.S. dollar, prompting intervention to stem the rot, traders said.
+India's rupee hit an all-time low on the U.S. dollar, prompting intervention to stem the rot.

-Elsewhere, dealers also suspected central banks in Malaysia, Indonesia and the Philippines may have stepped in to curb strong downward pressure on their currencies.

 "If you put the Chinese numbers together with the policy statements from both, what's clear to me is that the emerging market currencies, particularly with a commodity bias, will continue to go down," said Mark Matthews, head of Asia research at Julius Baer.

-Matthews did see a glint of hope on the horizon should the Fed's confidence in the U.S. economy prove prescient.
+Matthews did see a glint of light on the horizon should the Fed's confidence in the U.S. economy finally prove prescient.

 "If we are moving towards a more normalized environment, people need to remember that it's a good thing the U.S. economy is growing," he said.